 Capstone course tailored to individual student needs and professional interests.
-Students select education, management, gerontology, or clinical research as a focus.
+Students select education, case report writing, community health, or preparation for clinical specialty as a focus.
 Individual or group experiences are planned with individual faculty and outside agencies.
-Prerequisite: PHT 701, PHT 712, PHT 721, PHT 722, PHT 723, PHT 724 and permission of faculty.
+Prerequisite: PHT 701, PHT 712, PHT 716, PHT 721, PHT 722, PHT 723, PHT 724 and permission of faculty.

-If you would like more information about the online Post-Professional Doctor of Physical Therapy, Request More Information or call us toll-free at (866) 295-3106.
+If you would like more information about the online Post-Professional Doctor of Physical Therapy, Request More Information or call us at 315-732-2640 or toll-free at 866-295-3106.
 An admissions representative will answer any questions you might have about why Utica College is the right choice for your ppDPT education.